-After a car or truck accident, police officers, firefighters, EMTs/paramedics, tow truck operators and other first responders arrive on the scene to investigate and aid those involved.
+After a car or truck accident, police officers, firefighters, EMTs/paramedics, tow truck operators, and other first responders arrive on the scene to investigate and aid those involved.

 Unfortunately, while responding to such accidents, these heroes often become victims themselves.
 In fact, traffic-related incidents are the leading cause of death for on-duty law enforcement officers, and the second leading cause of death for fire rescue personnel, according to the U.S. Department of Transportation Federal Highway Administration.

 Injured first responders or the families of first responders who were killed while responding to a car or truck crash may be eligible for compensation, regardless of whether the accident occurred on the way to an accident or at the scene.
+An Indianapolis first responder car accident injury lawyer can help.

 If you’re a first responder injured in a secondary car or truck accident or a close family member of a first responder who lost his or her life in an on-duty accident, here’s what you should know.

-Options for Injured First Responders
+Options for First Responders Injured in Indianapolis

 Because it happened on the job, some assume that first responder accident injuries are a workers’ compensation issue.
 However, while workers’ compensation can certainly play a role, it isn’t the only option.